 Author: Charlie Feld, Founder and CEO, The Feld Group Institute

-If you are interested in learning more about this topic, additional resources can be found on our site, including Leading The Acceleration Of Digital Transformation – Part 1: The Time Is Now and Leading The Acceleration Of Digital Transformation: The Only Real Strategy Is Sense-And-Respond At Speed And Scale – Part 2: The WHAT Is Business Agility.
+If you are interested in learning more about this topic, additional resources can be found on our site, including Leading The Acceleration Of Digital Transformation – Part 1: WHY the Time is Now and Leading The Acceleration Of Digital Transformation Part 2: The WHAT is Business Agility.